← Back to portfolio

 A decentralized network just trained a 72B-parameter AI model that beats Meta's LLaMA.
 Most people can't even figure out how to buy the token.
 That's the edge.

 Publication Note Written March 14, 2026 as my private thesis documentation at the time of entering this trade.
-Published publicly in April 2026 as part of my research portfolio.
-All numbers, catalysts, and predictions reflect the state of my analysis at the time of writing — I have not edited the piece to account for events that happened after March 14.
+Published publicly in April 2026 with the post-publication update above.
+Everything below this note reflects my analysis as of March 14 — I have not edited the original piece to account for events that happened after the original writing date.

 TL;DR